Color, 1973, 91 mins. 53 secs. / 83 mins. 48 secs.

 From the opening moments involving an arm getting hacked off by a burglar in a mortuary, it's clear that this won't be a happy ride for anyone involved.
 The Severed Arm piles on the atmosphere by taking place mostly at night, with lots of shadowy lighting and isolated characters suffering from paranoia; furthermore, the eerie synthesizer score seethes almost nonstop for the entire running time, creating a constant sense of doom and unease similar to Messiah of Evil.
-(No, it's not actually as good as that one, but the tone is similar.)
 On top of that, this is probably the first film to pull the old "the killer's calling you from inside the house!" gag, which turned up again later in Black Christmas and When a Stranger Calls.
 The exposition scenes are indisputably a bit monotonous and pokey at times, but the suspense set pieces are actually quite effective including two standout bits involving a disc jockey (comedic actor Marvin Kaplan, It's a Mad, Mad, Mad, Mad World) attacked in his radio station and a pre-Dressed to Kill blood-spattered murder in an elevator.
 Also, the creepy and claustrophobic twist ending is just fantastic.

-The complete, uncut version of The Severed Arm clocks in around 91 and a half minutes, but outside of a first-run print that's pretty much impossible to see.
-The longest version still available to date is the early '80s VHS release from Video Gems, which became a hot collector's item.
+The complete, uncut version of The Severed Arm has been virtually impossible to see for ages outside of a first-run print, at least until the 2020 Vinegar Syndrome Blu-ray as part of its Halfway to Black Friday sale.
+The longest version for decades was the early '80s VHS release from Video Gems, which became a hot collector's item.
 It's essentially the full version, just missing a few frames here and there at some reel changes (mainly part of a shot of a car pulling up to the camera at night, which most viewers can probably overlook very easily).
 For some reason the other public domain versions released on VHS and then on budget DVDs contain a shorter TV print, which excises 30 seconds of gory footage involving, of course, severed arms.
 Despite rumors, the mining flashback didn't suffer any cuts; the transfer was just so dark you couldn't see the actual arm removal, and the soundtrack was toned down a bit.
-Instead the cut scenes were a shot during the first axe attack showing the victim immobile by the stairs with a bloody severed arm by his side, a significantly longer version of the radio station attack including a close up of a bloody arm on top of the victim sprawled against the wall, and a slightly longer look at the cliff-diving gag during the beach ambush.
+Instead the cut scenes were a shot during the first axe attack showing the victim immobile by the stairs with a bloody severed arm by his side, a significantly longer version of the radio station sequence including a close up of a bloody arm on top of the victim sprawled against the wall, and a slightly longer look at the cliff-diving gag during the beach ambush.

-The Code Red presentation of The Severed Arm comes as a double feature (more on the second film in a minute), with the packaging touting it as uncut.
-That's true as far as violence goes (which makes this a hot item automatically), though it's taken from a British print (complete with a BBFC certificate at the beginning) which drops almost eight minutes of other footage, most of it padding.
+The Code Red DVD in 2012 (which was quickly discontinued) came as a double feature with So Sad About Gloria, with the packaging touting it as uncut.
+That's true as far as violence goes (which made this a hot item automatically), though it's taken from a British print (complete with a BBFC certificate at the beginning) which drops almost eight minutes of other footage, most of it padding.
 For the record, here's what's missing: additional shots of the men going down to the mine during the flashback; several lines of dialogue before and after the pivotal decision to remove Ted's arm including Herman's protest (which becomes pivotal later on); lots and lots of driving footage; extra dialogue at the bar between Cannon and Walley; a comic relief scene at the radio station involving a janitor; another humorous bit just before the elevator murder featuring a big St. Bernard and an old woman in curlers as well as extra stalking footage; a couple of extra establishing shots at the beginning of the beach sequence; and four arbitrary reaction shots and single lines of dialogue during the final scene, for some reason.
 There's a noticeable splice mark just before each of these cuts, so apparently the British distributor just decided to move the film along faster and decided to take out some of the fat.
-On the positive side, the transfer easily tramples on every prior video edition; colors look far more vivid and accurate (and at last the color red is present again), and the widescreen framing adds some welcome information to the right and left sides while trimming off extra head room from the top, resulting in much more balanced compositions.
-There's still some print damage, which isn't much of a surprise, but the drastic jump in quality easily compensates.
+On the positive side, the transfer easily trampled its video predecessors; colors look more vivid and accurate (and at last the color red is present again), and the widescreen framing adds some welcome information to the right and left sides while trimming off extra head room from the top, resulting in much more balanced compositions.
 The mono audio is also a significant improvement without the aggressive hiss present in other editions.
 Since this is part of the "Maria's B Movie Mayhem" line, you can play this with the horror hostess/WWE wrestler/cover model camping it up in miner's gear.
-While the title is already discontinued as a direct sale from Code Red, you can still get it via third-party sellers on Amazon.